Compulsory or not compulsory: the use of competition in British local government.

 Higgins, Paul and James, Philip and Roper, Ian (2004) Compulsory or not compulsory: the use of competition in British local government.
 Asia pacific journal of public administration, 26 (2). pp. 95-114.

 Full text is not in this repository.

-|Research Areas:||Business > Leadership, Work and Organisations
+|Research Areas:||A. > Business School > Leadership, Work and Organisations

 |Date Deposited:||18 May 2009 08:35|

 Actions (login required)